+WHEN: Wednesday, July 6th, 2022, from 19:00-20:00 Central European Summer Time(1:00-2:00 p.m.
+Eastern Daylight Time / 10:00-11:00 a.m.
+Pacific Daylight Time)

+WHEN: Wednesday, June 29th, 2022, from 19:00-20:00 Central European Summer Time(1:00-2:00 p.m.
+Eastern Daylight Time / 10:00-11:00 a.m.
+Pacific Daylight Time)

+WHEN: Wednesday, June 22nd, 2022, from 19:00-20:00 Central European Summer Time(1:00-2:00 p.m.
+Eastern Daylight Time / 10:00-11:00 a.m.
+Pacific Daylight Time)

-When: Wednesday, June 1st, 2022, from 19:00-20:00 Central European Time(1:00-2:00 p.m.
+When: Wednesday, June 15th, 2022, from 19:00-20:00 Central European Time (1:00-2:00 p.m.
 Eastern Standard Time / 10:00-11:00 a.m.
 Pacific Time)

-When: Wednesday, May 25th, 2022, from 19:00-20:00 Central European Time(1:00-2:00 p.m.
+When: Wednesday, June 8th, 2022, from 19:00-20:00 Central European Time (1:00-2:00 p.m.
 Eastern Standard Time / 10:00-11:00 a.m.
-Pacific Time)

-When: Wednesday, May 18th, 2022, from 19:00-20:00 Central European Time(1:00-2:00 p.m.
-Eastern Standard Time / 10:00-11:00 a.m.
-Pacific Time)

-When: Wednesday, May 11th, 2022, from 19:00-20:00 Central European Time (1:00-2:00 p.m.
-Eastern Standard Time / 10:00-11:00 a.m.
-Pacific Time)

-When: Wednesday, May 4th, 2022, from 19:00-20:00 Central European Time (1:00-2:00 p.m.
-Eastern Standard Time / 10:00 a.m.-11:00 a.m.
 Pacific Time)